Have you noticed thin, needle-like red strands on your lawn when wet? If so, you’ve probably got red thread lawn disease.

 Mowing your lawn regularly and at the proper height is key to preventing this and other lawn diseases.

 Cut it to a height of 2 to 3 inches.
-Any shorter, and the grass becomes stressed, making it more susceptible to disease.
+The grass becomes stressed any shorter, making it more susceptible to disease.

-Taller grass has a larger leaf surface, allowing it to take in more sunlight and produce more food for the plant.
-Mowing too short, known as “scalping”, removes much of the leaf surface, weakening the grass.
+Taller grass has a larger leaf surface, allowing it to absorb more sunlight and produce more food for the plant.
+Mowing too short, known as “scalping,” removes much of the leaf surface, weakening the grass.

 For the healthiest lawn, never remove more than 1/3 of the grass blade at a time.